 It would be convenient to simply borrow once and pay on it faithfully until your credit score is maxed out.
 Unfortunately, that’s not how it works.
 A percentage of your credit score is determined by how many different lines of credit you’re successfully paying on at any given time.
 FICO calls this “Credit Mix,” and it accounts for 10% of your credit score.
 So if you already have a few accounts open, such as a credit card and a student loan, an online loan can diversify that portfolio further.
 This is a solid strategy as long as you have a definite plan to repay each loan.
 Obviously, failure to repay your loans or credit cards will hurt your credit score, so be sure to plan each month’s payment into your regular budget.

 A long, steady history of faithful repayment is crucial to a good credit score.
 Lenders want to know you won’t be erratic or unpredictable in your repayment patterns.
 This reduces their risk and improves ROI prospects.

 But this standard can be frustrating for new borrowers, who haven’t had the chance to make those payments and build that history.
 To make matters worse, getting approved for a loan of any kind usually requires a decent credit score.
 Therefore, getting started sometimes seems impossible.

-At Helix by Lead Bank, we understand this struggle and want to work with you to overcome it.
+Helix understands this struggle and want to work with you to overcome it.
 Most of our customers are considered “sub-prime” by the lending industry, which means they have credit scores ranked as “fair” or “poor.”
 Yet overwhelmingly, they’re able to repay their loans on time or early, and enjoy a nice boost to their credit score.

 They Create a Relationship With a Future Lender